What is dry eye syndrome?

 Which dry eye drop is right for me?

 There are different types of dry eye drops to suit different levels of dry eye.
-Have a chat with our team in store, or your pharmacist, who will be able to recommend the right type for you.
+Have a chat with our team in-store, or with your pharmacist, who will be able to recommend the right type for you.

 If you ever have any concerns about your eye health, get in touch with your local store, even if you don’t have an appointment.